More Hope

 Super sharp.

-I am aware there is a slight colour temp shift in these two, but to be honest it is about the same as a slight shift of angle, a different filter or a micro shift in processing.
+I am aware there is a slight colour temp shift in these two, but to be honest it is about the same as the difference between my camera sensors, so a slight shift of angle, a different filter or a micro shift in processing is as much.
 The look of the two is harmonious, but not identical and that is not down to the difference in focal length alone.